MES Components: Human Resources and Labor Management

 5. Shift and Overtime Management

-- How it Works: Automates planning and tracks overtime distribution.
+How it Works: MES automates shift planning and tracks overtime distribution fairly.

 6. Training and Certification Management